-- Section 7.8.
+Section 7.8.
 Execution in Counterparts.
-This Lease may be executed in several counterparts, each of which shall be an original and all which shall constitute but one and the same instrument. - Section 7.9.
+This Lease may be executed in several counterparts, each of which shall be an original and all, which shall constitute but one and the same instrument.

+Section 7.9.
 Captions.
-The captions or headings in this Lease are for convenience only and in no way define, limit or describe the scope or intent of any provision of this Lease. - Section 7.10.
+The captions or headings in this Lease are for convenience only and in no way define, limit or describe the scope or intent of any provision of this Lease.

+Section 7.10.
 Applicable Law.
-This Lease shall be governed in all respects, whether as to validity, construction, performance or otherwise, by the laws of the State. - Section 7.11.
+This Lease shall be governed in all respects, whether as to validity, construction, performance or otherwise, by the laws of the State.

+Section 7.11.
 Quiet Enjoyment.
 The Authority covenants that the Agency, upon compliance with the terms of this Lease, shall and may peacefully and quietly have and hold and enjoy the Project for the term herein provided, subject to any and all rights of the Authority, or its assignees, herein granted.

 Section 7.12.
-Title.
-As required by the Act, after the Agency's Required Percentage of the Bonds is paid in full or provision for the payment thereof is made as provided in the Indenture, and upon request by the Agency, the Authority shall grant and convey all of its right, title and interest in and to the Site and the Project to the Agency for consideration of the Agency's assumption of all monetary obligations and legal responsibilities for the operation and maintenance of the Project.
+Title or Other Real Property Interest.
+As required by Section 54-17.2-08 of the Act, after the Agency has paid its proportionate share of the debt service on the Bonds, in the form of Basic Rent, or provision for the payment thereof is made as provided in the Indenture, and upon request by the Agency, the Authority shall grant and convey any and all of its right, title and interest in and to the Site and the Project to the Agency for consideration of the Agency's assumption of all monetary obligations and legal responsibilities for the operation and maintenance of the Project.
 The Authority agrees that it will not amend the Indenture in any way that would result in a delay in the conveyance of the interest in the Site and Project to the Agency without the consent of the Agency.
-The Authority and the Agency hereby specifically agree that the obligations of the Agency to pay the Rent and perform the other duties and obligations of each party specified in this Lease, do not depend upon the conveyance of the interest in the Project to the Agency as herein provided, and each party warrants and represents that this Lease would have been executed and delivered by each of them even though such interest would not pass.
-It is understood by the Authority and the Agency that the passage of such interest is merely incidental to this Lease and that the Rent is not greater than the economic or market value to the Agency for the use of the Project over and above estimated expenses of operation, maintenance and repair of the Project, not taking into account passages of such interest to the Project as provided in this Section.
+The Authority and the Agency hereby specifically agree that the obligations of the Agency to pay the Rent and perform the other duties and obligations of each party specified in this Lease, do not depend upon the conveyance of the interest in the Project to the Agency to the Agency by each of them even though such interest would have been executed and delivered by each of them even though such interest would not pass.
+It is understood by the Authority and the Agency for the use of the Project over and above estimated expenses of operation, maintenance and repair of the Project, not taking into account passages of such interest to the Project as provided in this Section.